From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Methods and Results

-\qquad \textbf{Performance Outcomes:} Numerical performance metrics across varying configurations and baseline architectures are summarized in Table~\ref{TDE59P97} and \ref{TDE27P97} with visual representations in Fig.~\ref{FDEP97}.
-The results indicate that the ESPD scheme can significantly enhance the capabilities of conventional SPDs.
-Notably, with only three or four levels of enhancement, the detectors achieve performance metrics (DE $> 93\%$, DCR $< 10^{-9}$) that are comparable to those of advanced superconducting SPDs.
+\textbf{Performance Evolution on Legacy SPD:} We specifically examine the evolutionary trajectory of the ESPD initialized with a legacy SPD from~\cite{AW2004Efficient} (DE $\approx 59\%$, DCR $\approx 10^{-2}$).
+Table~\ref{TDE59P97} details the step-by-step evolutions, with visual representations in Fig.~\ref{FDE59P97}.
+These results illustrate that the ESPD scheme significantly transcends the intrinsic limitations of conventional SPDs.
+Notably, within only three to four levels of iterative enhancement, the effective metrics (DE $> 93\%$, DCR $< 10^{-9}$) become comparable to advanced superconducting SPDs, consistent with the stability predicted by our steady-state analysis.